cloudmesh-community/cloudmesh-emr/README.md

 $ pip install -e .
 ```

 The only external library required is boto3, which should automatically be installed by pip.
+Once
+the package is installed, the cloudmesh4.yaml file requires the following keys to be filled
+out by the enduser:

 ## Commandline Usage